Recreation and Nature

 Many problems with wildlife are caused by attractants left in the yard – for instance, pet food, water, fruit, vegetable gardens and garbage cans.
 Never feed wildlife.

 Deer feed on vegetable and flower gardens, fruit trees, nursery stock, stack hay and ornamental plants and trees.
-Deer can be discouraged by removing supplemental food sources and by using scare devices and repellants.
+Deer can be discouraged by removing supplemental food sources and by using scare devices and repellents.
 The only sure way to eliminate deer damage is to fence the deer out.
 A wire-mesh fence is effective if it is solidly built and at least eight feet high.
-Electric fencing also helps to reduce damage.
+(Note from Lauree: we have kept deer out of our large vegetable garden with a fence only 6 feet high)

 Opossums and skunks become a problem to homeowners by raiding garbage cans and eating pet food, perhaps while living under porches, low decks, open sheds, and any other area that may provide shelter.
 Skunks also dig holes in lawns, golf courses and gardens.
 Both animals sometimes kill poultry and eat eggs.
 To keep opossums and skunks from making dens under buildings, seal off all foundation openings with wire mesh, sheet metal or concrete.
 Chicken coops can be protected by sealing all ground-level openings into the buildings and by closing the doors at night.
 Garbage cans may be secured by providing tight-fitting lids and straps.